-The following summary highlights information contained elsewhere in this Proxy Statement and provides context related to the matters to be voted on at the 2023 Annual Meeting of Stockholders of First Hawaiian, Inc. ("First Hawaiian," "FHI," "we," "our," "us" and the "Company").
-This summary does not contain all of the information that you should consider, and you should read the entire Proxy Statement before voting.
-For more complete information regarding the Company's 2022 performance, please review the Company's Annual Report on Form 10-K for the year ended December 31, 2022
+The following summary highlights information contained elsewhere in this Proxy Statement and provides context related to the matters to be voted on at the 2024 Annual Meeting of Stockholders of First Hawaiian, Inc. ("First Hawaiian," "FHI," "we," "our," "us" and the "Company").
+This summary does not contain all

-2023 ANNUAL MEETING INFORMATION
+2024 ANNUAL MEETING INFORMATION